The electroweak magnetic monopole in the presence of KSVZ axion: Characteristics of electroweak monopole and axion

-Note that the calculation of this minimum value is only reliable in the classical limit.
-As seen from the left panels of Fig.~\ref{fig:comparison}, the above $a(r)$ configuration (red line) agrees with our numerical solution of axion field (blue line) only for $r\gg r_0$.
+The above result is equivalent to that of Ref.~\cite{Fischler:1983sc}.
+Note that the estimate of $V_a^{\rm min}$ should be regarded only as the minimum energy associated with the classical asymptotic axion configuration, rather than the numerical calculation of the embedded KSVZ axion solution.
+As seen from the left panels of Fig.~\ref{fig:comparison}, the analytical profile $a(r)\sim e^{-r_0/r}$ (red line) agrees with our numerical solution of axion field (blue line) only for $r\gg r_0$.
 For small radial distance, there exhibits significant distinction between them.
+In the classical profile, the axion field starts to rise already at very short distance, whereas in the numerical solution the axion field remains suppressed near the monopole core and rises only at somewhat larger $r$.
+This delayed growth pattern is the consequence of dynamically embedding the KSVZ axion into the electroweak monopole background.
 As $v_a$ decreases, the analytical result approaches the numerical solution.
 The integrand $K(r)$ is shown in the right panels of Fig.~\ref{fig:comparison}.
-One can see that there is sizable contribution in addition to this minimum value from the effect of axion radial mode.
-In Table~\ref{tab:axion_potential}, we show the comparison of the axion potential energy $V_a$ between the minimum value calculated as above and the one by integrating the numerical solution of the axion field.
-Indeed, the completely numerical result exhibits a much larger axion potential energy than the minimum value.
+Since the energy density is highly sensitive to the short distance behavior of the axion profile, this different property in the core region leads to a sizable distinction in the total energy.
+In Table~\ref{tab:axion_potential}, we show the comparison of the axion potential energy $V_a$ between the minimum value calculated as above and the one obtained by integrating the numerical solution of the axion field.
+In particular, the numerical solution yields a much larger integrated value of $V_a$.
+This is because the dominant contribution from the integrand $K(r)$ is shifted to larger radii than that in the analytical configuration.
+Physically, this implies that the monopole background suppresses the axion field near the central core.
+As a result, the dominant contribution to the axion energy is pushed outward to larger radii.